Lecodeurenretard/API/README.md

 ## Purpose
 I made an api to get music from my server.
 This API is public so feel free to try at <api.musiques.nils.test.sc2mnrf0802.universe.wf>

-## Endpoints
+## URIs
-- `get-req.php`: Give the JSON format of the requested ressource.
+- `get-json.php`: Give the JSON format of the requested ressource.

 - `get-music.php`: Give the mp3 file of the requested ressource, request other type (like .wav) will send an error.